 Who We Are

-We invite you to browse through our website, give us a call, or contact us online to schedule a phone consultation with a tax attorney.
+We invite you to browse through our website, give us a call at 1-800-292-6574, or contact us online so a tax attorney can evaluate your case.

 Recently Resolved Court Cases

 State of Mississippi v.
 Toliver: Pro hac vice representation.
 Taxpayer indicted for 31 tax-related felony counts.
 Matter resolved through pre-trial diversion.
 No convictions.

 Williams v.
 ATM Central: Dispute arising under I.R.C. § 7434.

 U.S. Tax Court Docket No. 019477-18: Audit substantiation dispute.
 Order reducing proposed assessment and penalty.
 Learn more.

 U.S. Tax Court Docket No. 019049-18: Hobby income/deductions dispute.
 Order in favor of Taxpayer reducing assessment by over 90%.
 Learn more.